Sustainable Peatland Agriculture

 The Canals

-Our man made canals consist of the primary, secondary, and tertiary canals that add up to more than 8.000 km in total.
-It made available more than 25 million m3 volume of freshwater all year round.
+Our man made canals consist of the primary, secondary, and tertiary canals that add up to more than 8,000 km in total.
+They make available more than 25 million m3 volume of freshwater all year round.
 These canals hold four main functions:

-Environmentally, the WMT is evident to enable our lands to be fire proof.
-It ensures our lands to receive the amount of water needed to keep the soil moisturized while slows down subsidence and abrasion as the dikes and water gates minimize the rain to erode the topsoil.
+Environmentally, the Water Management Trinity (WMT) enables our lands to be fire proof.
+It ensures our lands receive the amount of water needed to keep the soil moisturized, while slowing down subsidence and abrasion as the dikes and water gates minimize the rain from eroding the topsoil.

-The WMT also ensures the provision of freshwater supply, that is a vital for regulating all economic activities in the vicinity, including the agricultural development, industrial operation, and human survival.
+The WMT also ensures the provision of freshwater supply, which is vital for regulating all economic activities in the vicinity, including agricultural development, industrial operations, and human survival.

-These impacts of WMT supports the idea that cultivating suboptimal land is more viable in a long run compared to expanding arable land in a habitable or densely-populated area.
-The process may require higher initial investments for making the land less acidic and building basic infrastructures.
-However, afterward, it produces a better quality of arable land and requires less maintenance expenditure in the long run.
+These impacts of WMT support the idea that cultivating suboptimal land is more viable in the long run compared to expanding arable land in habitable or densely populated areas.
+The process may require higher initial investments for reducing soil acidity and building basic infrastructures.
+However, afterward, it produces better quality arable land and requires less maintenance expenditure in the long run.

 Kobexindo Tower – 2nd Floor, Jl.
 Pasir Putih Raya Blok No.E-5-D, Ancol, Pademangan, North Jakarta, Indonesia, 14430